 EQ Bank vs Wealthsimple: Which one is right for you?

-EQ Bank offers no-fee everyday banking and high-interest savings accounts, while Wealthsimple provides an investment app and competitive savings rates.
+EQ Bank offers no-fee everyday banking and high-interest savings account, while Wealthsimple provides an investment app and competitive rates.

 If you want unlimited transactions and no fees for day-to-day banking, plus competitive interest rates on your savings balance, EQ Bank is a great choice.
-But if you want commission-free stock and ETF trading as well as a high-interest chequing account, Wealthsimple is a better option.
+But if you prioritize commission-free stock and ETF trading options with a hybrid chequing/savings account, Wealthsimple is a better option.

 EQ Bank vs Wealthsimple: A quick comparison